 - Develop a Post Audit Policy Statement.
 Your customer may not agree with your policies (just as you may not agree with theirs), but having a well-crafted Post Audit Policy is your first line of defense.
 The policy should include the information in this infographic:

 Click to review a SAMPLE POST AUDIT CLAIMS POLICY.

 - Always reject out of hand all post audits that are not documented.
 Just as your customer will not pay an invoice without proof of delivery, you need the paperwork that supports these claims.
 Explain to the retailer that by your corporate policy, and in compliance with Sarbanes Oxley, the company has a policy of not accepting not fully documented charges.

 - Strengthen internal procedures that enable you to address post audits quickly.
 Develop research procedures, code claims by type to monitor potential abuse.
 Track deduction days outstanding (“DDO”), and establish improvement targets.

 - Simplify and clarify your sales and promotion offer sheets, removing any gray areas open for interpretation (i.e., promotions based on the ship date, order date, receipt date, or a combination thereof).
 It is crucial to get your sales/marketing departments involved to tighten internal control of sales agreements.

 - Establish a post-auditor-customer contact database.
 Having this information will drastically reduce resolution time, and enable you to cut through excessive red tape by going directly to the source.

 - Identify the root causes.
 Make sure you use your process to uncover the origins of post-audit deductions, instead of just handling a deduction as a single transaction.
 Knowing root causes will flush out the systemic problems and purchase order - invoice conflicts with your customers.

 - Don’t delay in addressing post-audit claims.
-You will quickly run-out the grace period and may end up writing off the charge.
-On receipt of claims, send the auditor a letter stating your policy, underlining the Investigation Grace Period, and insisting they not deduct until you complete your research.
+You will quickly age beyond the grace period and may end up writing off the charges.
+On receipt of claims, send the auditor a letter stating your policy, underlining your Investigation grace period, and insist they not deduct until you complete your research.
 View the Sample Post Audit Claims Policy, from which you may get some best-practice ideas.